 - Make your impact real.
 In addition to quantitative data, share stories and/or quotes from real people or organizations that have benefited from your work.
 An impact report shouldn’t just convey progress; it should inspire pride in your audiences and motivate their continued support.

-As a longtime leader in the Tampa Bay nonprofit sector, I challenge each of us to do the hard work of better communicating our impact.
+As leaders in the nonprofit community, we challenge our sector to do the hard work of better communicating our impact.
 Our neighbors, constituents, donors and participants deserve our best when it comes to making a difference.

 Sheff Crowder has served as the president of the Conn Memorial Foundation since 1993.
 His foundation provides leadership and grants to organizations in Hillsborough County that support the educational achievement of children and youth in low-income neighborhoods and strengthen the capacity of leaders in preschools, schools and social service organizations.
 He was the founding chair of the Nonprofit Leadership Center and is a current board member and trainer.
 He is also an instructor at the University of Tampa in nonprofit management.
 Sheff has a bachelor’s degree from Wheaton College and a master’s degree from Fuller Theological Seminary.